MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-network-topology-and-connectivity.md

 - AKS supports two networking models: kubenet and Azure Container Networking Interface (CNI).
   - CNI requires extra planning for IP addresses.
   - Only CNI supports Windows Server node and network policies pool.
-  - UDR for kubenet is automatically set up by AKS
+  - UDR for kubenet is automatically set up by AKS.
-  - kubenet only supports up to 400 nodes
+  - kubenet only supports up to 400 nodes.
   - Verify the current list of [capabilities supported by each CNI plug-in](/azure/aks/concepts-network#compare-network-models).
 - IP addressing and the size of the virtual network subnet must be carefully planned to support the scaling of the cluster.
 For example, you can add more nodes.
 - Virtual nodes can be used for quick cluster scaling, but there are some [known limitations](/azure/aks/virtual-nodes-portal).